 Locating suitable cauliflower varieties for your hardiness zone is key to having a successful cauliflower harvest.
 Not sure of where your home is?
 For guidance, view the USDA Plant Hardiness Zone Map.

-By now, hopefully, you should feel more at ease with your cauliflower-growing abilities.
-Just remember to provide them with enough nutrients, water, and space – as well as protecting them from temperature changes or insects – when nurturing these precious seeds.
+By now, hopefully, you should beware of why did my cauliflower not grow a head.
+Feel more at ease with your cauliflower-growing abilities.
+Just remember to provide them with enough nutrients, water, and space as well as protecting them from temperature changes or insects when nurturing these precious seeds.

 I’m Ciara and I’m a gardener and agricultural educator in zone 6b.
 I’ve farmed and gardened all over the Appalachian mountains and love to empower people with the tools they need to start their own gardens.